slurio/Scribbles-Frontend/README.md

 # Scribble

 Welcome to Scribble.
 A interactive art tool that lets you create your own animated art.
 Scribble was created to provide you a creative outlet as well as a form of relaxation.
+This project was built with [Anson Nickel](https://github.com/anickel101).
 I hope you enjoy!

 ## Video Demo